Only God can save us: Karnataka Health Minister amid COVID-19 surge

 The B S Yediyurappa-led state government has imposed a week-long lockdown in its capital Bengaluru to contain the spread of the virus as the metro city leads the COVID spike in the state.

-The state which was earlier lauded for keeping a check on rise in cases, has recently seen the situation rapidly slip out of its grip.
+The state which was earlier lauded for keeping a check on the rise in cases, has recently seen the situation rapidly slip out of its grip.

 Bengaluru lockdown: Over 30,000 people leave city; rush at grocery stores and liquor shops

-The state has crossed Gujarat in the case of the effected people by the virus.
+The state has crossed Gujarat in the case of the affected people by the virus.

 Karnataka now has over 47,000 cases following more than 900 death.
-Bengaluru has so far reported 20,969 covid-19 positive cases of which 15,599 are active.
+Bengaluru has so far reported 20,969 COVID-19 positive cases of which 15,599 are active.